-- Children in DFPS conservatorship (under age 18) - Youth in CPS extended foster care (ages 18 to 22) - Youth who were previously under DFPS conservatorship and have returned to foster care through voluntary foster care agreements (ages 18 to 22) - Youth who aged out of foster care at age 18 and are eligible for Medicaid services (ages 18-21) - Former foster care youth (ages 21 to 23) enrolled in an institution of higher education located in Texas enrolled in the Former Foster Care in Higher Education (FFCHE) program.
+- Children in DFPS conservatorship (under age 18); - Youth in CPS extended foster care (ages 18 to 22); - Youth who were previously under DFPS conservatorship and have returned to foster care through voluntary foster care agreements (ages 18 to 22); - Youth who aged out of foster care at age 18 and are eligible for Medicaid services (ages 18-21); and - Youth formerly in care (ages 21 to 23) enrolled in an institution of higher education located in Texas, in the Former Foster Care in Higher Education (FFCHE) program.

-There are a few populations of children who are not eligible for the STAR Health program.
+Not all children are eligible for the STAR Health program.
 Unless otherwise indicated, these children receive Medicaid through the Traditional Fee-for-Service program.
 STAR Health does not cover children who are:

-- Placed outside of Texas:
+- Placed outside of Texas;

 - From other states but placed in Texas;

 - Residents in nursing homes, state schools, state supported living centers, and ICF-IID facilities;

 - Dually eligible for Medicaid and Medicare;

 - Adopted and the adoption is finalized;

 - In hospice; or

-- In DFPS conservatorship but adjudicated in a Texas Juvenile Justice Department (TJJD) facility and do not receive Medicaid but receive health care services through TJJD.
+- In DFPS conservatorship but adjudicated and placed in a Texas Juvenile Justice Department (TJJD) facility.
+This population receives health care services through TJJD.